 What is Power BI Embedded?

-Microsoft Power BI Embedded (PBIE) allows application developers to embed stunning, fully interactive reports, into applications without the time and expense of building their own data visualizations and controls from the ground-up.
+Microsoft Power BI Embedded (PBIE) allows application developers to embed stunning, fully interactive reports into their applications without having to build their own data visualizations and controls from scratch.

 Who is the target audience for Power BI Embedded?

-Developers and software companies making their applications referred to as independent software vendors (ISVs).
+Developers and software companies, also known as independent software vendors (ISVs), coding applications.

 How is Power BI Embedded different from Power BI the service?